 In the room where the shop was (the North West end) he set up two looms – one for each of them and upstairs in the room above he had a large wooden room for weaving blankets 72in wide.
 The green shed next to the house was the shop where they sold their tweed and blankets.

-During the First World War Pirie bought a shop in Dornoch and each year from June to September they move down to live in that city.
+During the First World War Pirie bought a shop in Dornoch and each year from June to September they moved down to live in there.
 He had a loom there while his wife and their daughter Cathy worked in the shop.
 After her parents’ day Cathy kept the business going, eventually giving up the Dornoch shop and concentrating on the shop in Rogart where her father had the looms.
 She sold tweeds and upmarket wares.
 They had built a clientele through their Dornoch connections, mainly the people who came every year to the shooting lodges and hotels.
 They bought their tweeds and visited Cathy’s shop faithfully until she closed around 1987.
 The then Princess Royal was an annual visitor.